scrazzz/redgifs/docs/migrating.rst

 - Fix an internal ``KeyError`` that occurs rarely when using :meth:`~redgifs.API.search_creator()`.
 - Added :attr:`.embed_url` to images.
-- [CLI] Fix CLI not acknowledging valid redgifs URLs.
+- [CLI] Fix CLI not acknowledging valid RedGifs URLs.
 - [CLI] Added support to download images of a creator.